pytest-dev/pytest-cov/docs/subprocess-support.rst

 Subprocess support
 ==================

-pytest-cov supports subprocesses and multiprocessing.
-However, there are a few pitfalls that need to be explained.

 Normally coverage writes the data via a pretty standard atexit handler.
 However, if the subprocess doesn't exit on its own then the atexit handler might not run.
 Why that happens is best left to the adventurous to discover by waddling though the Python bug tracker.

-For now pytest-cov provides opt-in workarounds for these problems.
+pytest-cov supports subprocesses and multiprocessing, and works around these atexit limitations.
+However, there are a few pitfalls that need to be explained.

 If you use ``multiprocessing.Pool``
 ===================================

+In **pytest-cov 2.6** and older a multiprocessing finalizer is automatically registered.
+The finalizer will only run reliably if the pool is closed.
+If you use ``multiprocessing.Pool.terminate`` or the context manager API (``__exit__`` will just call ``terminate``) then the workers can get SIGTERM and then the finalizers won't run or complete in time.
-You need to make sure your ``multiprocessing.Pool`` gets a nice and clean exit:
+Thus you need to make sure your ``multiprocessing.Pool`` gets a nice and clean exit:

 .. code-block:: python